-- face brickwork or masonry piers and base (minimum 300mm base) with coloured render or textured finish and infills of matching, masonry, coloured metal tube or painted or treated "Good Neighbour" style timber palings; or - painted or stained timber fencing with boarding both sides, with capping and shaped posts. - .5 The fencing and frontage landscape treatment along the Discovery Drive frontage of the development is to complement the streetscape character of that road and the landscape character of the adjacent park. - .6 Fencing to the District Playing Fields will maintain a visual connection between the development and the park.
-Proposed fencing must be at least 50% semi-transparent.
-The fence will be constructed of face brickwork or rendered and painted masonry piers and base (minimum 300mm base) and infills of coloured metal tube, painted or stained timber lattice or horizontal timber battens.
+- face brickwork or masonry piers (minimum 400mm square) with coloured render or textured finish and infills of matching, masonry, coloured metal tube or painted or treated "Good Neighbour" style timber palings; or - painted or stained timber fencing with boarding both sides, with capping and shaped posts. - .5 The fencing and frontage landscape treatment along the Bounty Boulevard frontage of the development is to complement the streetscape character of that road and the landscape character of the adjacent land uses. - .6 Paving and other hard surface treatments may be provided where required in vehicular, pathway or landscaped outdoor areas.
+Acceptable finishes include coloured concrete pavers, exposed aggregate or brushed concrete finish, or stencilled or stamped concrete.

-- .7 Paving and other hard surface treatments may be provided where required in vehicular, pathway or landscaped outdoor areas.
-Acceptable finishes include coloured concrete pavers, exposed aggregate or brushed concrete finish, or stencilled or stamped concrete. - .8 Where special paving treatments are not required, other internal driveways and car parking areas must generally be of asphaltic concrete construction.
+.7 Where special paving treatments are not required, other internal driveways and car parking areas must generally be of asphaltic concrete construction.